google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/animations-and-performance.markdown

     - Where you can stick to changing transforms and opacity.
     - Use <code>will-change</code> to ensure that the browser knows what you plan to animate.

 authors:
   - paullewis
 ---
 {% wrap content %}

-{% include modules/toc.liquid %}

 {% include modules/takeaway.liquid list=page.key-takeaways.code %}

-## High Performance Animations

 Animating properties is not free, and some properties are cheaper to animate than others.
-For example, animating the width and height of an element changes the geometry of the element and may cause other elements on the page to move or change size.
+For example, animating the `width` and `height` of an element changes its geometry and may cause other elements on the page to move or change size.
 This process is called layout, and can be expensive if your page has a lot of elements.
-Whenever layout is triggered, the page or part of it will normally need to be painted, which is typically even more expensive than the layout operation.
+Whenever layout is triggered, the page or part of it will normally need to be painted, which is typically even more expensive than the layout operation itself.

 Where you can, you should avoid animating properties that trigger layout or paint.
-For most modern browsers this means animating just opacity or transform, both of which can be highly optimized by the browser, and it doesn’t matter if the animation is handled by JavaScript or CSS.
+For most modern browsers this means limiting animations to `opacity` or `transform`, both of which can be highly optimized by the browser; it doesn’t matter if the animation is handled by JavaScript or CSS.

 For a full list of the work triggered by individual CSS properties can be found at [CSS Triggers](http://csstriggers.com), and you can find a full guide on creating [High Performance Animations on HTML5 Rocks](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/).